Blosc/bloscpack/README.rst

 Description of the metadata section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section goes after the header, and it is just a JSON serialized
+This section goes after the header and can contain any string.
+Ideally it would
-version of the metadata that is to be saved.
-As JSON has its
+be just a JSON serialized version of the metadata (e.g. numpy array metadata)
-limitations as any other serializer, only a subset of Python
+that is to be saved.
+As JSON has its limitations as any other serializer, only
-structures can be stored, so probably some additional object handling
+a subset of Python structures can be stored, so probably some additional object
-must be done prior to serialize some metadata.
+handling must be done prior to serialize some metadata.

 Example of metadata stored::

   {'dtype': 'float64', 'shape': [1024], 'others': []}

 The metadata may be compressed with ``zlib`` compression level ``6``.
 The third
-bit in the options bitfield will signifiy if this is the case.
+bit in the options bitfield will signify if this is the case.
+If compression
+is requested, but not beneficial, because the compressed size would be larger
+than the uncompressed size, compression of the metadata is automatically
+deactivated.

 Description of the offsets entries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~